cyclic-software/docs/docs/overview/architecture.md

 ### Tell the user

 When errors happen we should be transparent with the error message, stack trace, or known bug.
 This could mean we need to email the user or tell the world on twitter.

+### Right to repair

+Open source is statement about if the software system is even available for inspection.
+We wish to go a step further.
+Right to repair means you can take a Cyclic app and poke around inside.
+You can "eject" at anytime and the app will keep running in your account.